eltimn/web-marketing/src/pages/what-we-do.md

   linger, particularly as the size of the firm grows.
 firstIpbImageUrl: /images/svg/client-considerations.svg
 secondIpbTitle: A Path Forward
+secondIpbText: >-
+  How you get there matters.
+Mixing and matching strategies (and their managers) is a function of portfolio optimization.
+Need a more holistic view of a manager.
+Being able to adjust models to the varying needs of the business requires a specific type of trade consumption paradigm.

-secondIpbText: Architecture that is designed for collaboration on trade data, leveraging ML, real-world experience, and modern cloud-native tools.
+  TradeLlama's architecture is designed for collaboration on trade data, leveraging ML, real-world experience, and modern cloud-native tools.
 secondIpbImageUrl: /images/svg/path-forward.svg
 textBarText: Now that you know what we do, find out more
 linkBarLink: /get-in-touch/index.html